hhvu0102/unix_basic/README.md

 - For example, `sort DiverseCas9s-names.txt` will sort the file `DiverseCas9s-names.txt` alphabetically based on the first column.
 - If your file has multiple columns, you can use `-k` and the column number to sort by another column than the first (default).
 - For more options in `sort`, type `man sort` or `sort --help` (`-h` may not work in this case).
 Reminder: to exit the `man` page when doing `man sort`, hit `q`.
+- Note: `sort -n` will compare according to numerical value, but it cannot understand the value of scientific notation such as `6E+10`.

 #### Short question time!
 1. Read through the `man` page of `sort`.
 If I want to sort something **numerically**, what `-flag` should I use?
     A. `-b`